KatrinaTom/T3A2-A-MyCocktailApp/README.md

 * Name

 **Note**

-API brings back the name of the cocktail and if search is alcohol, brings back a cocktail matching the alcohol parameter.
+- API brings back the name of the cocktail.
+- API brings back the search results of cocktails if an alcohol is specified.
+- API is free to use
+- Does not have any other functionality

 **The Cocktail DB**

 2. https://www.thecocktaildb.com/api.php

 **Note**
+- API brings back the name of the cocktail.
+- API brings back the search results of cocktails if an alcohol is specified.
+- API returns images of cocktails
+- Test API is free
-More extensive api, however for production it requires a Patreon payment.
+- However for production it requires a Patreon payment

+**Result**

+We will be using this API https://www.thecocktaildb.com/api.php

+# Technical Discovery<a name="techdisco"></a>